 #15 Not moderating comments

 Spam is a headache for sites with open comments.
 Moderating is a great practice if you want your blog comments to look decent.
 If you’re expecting an endless flow of comments, install an anti-spam plugin.

 You open the main page of the site.
 You like the product.
 You want to buy it, but you have no idea how to do it.
 The absence of a contact form is a typical mistake for beginners.
 You may attract thousands of people to your site, but they won’t turn into your customers without a comfortable way to contact you.

 #17 Publishing unedited or incomplete posts

 WordPress is famous for its intuitive interface and user-friendly options.
-However, no one is safe from making mistakes, especially at the beginning.
+However, no one is safe from the mistakes, especially at the beginning of work.
 But if you’re accurate, you’ll be able to avoid all the common mistakes.
 Or, at least, some of them.